Eta expected to be hurricane and strike Florida Keys

 Florida officials closed beaches, ports and COVID testing sites, shut down public transportation and urged residents to stay off the street.
 Several shelters also opened in Miami and the Florida Keys for residents in mobile homes and low lying areas.
 Broward County also shut down in-person schooling Monday and Miami seemed poised to do the same.

+On Sunday night, authorities in Lauderhill, Florida, responded to a report of a car that had driven into a canal.
+Photos taken by fire units on the scene about 30 miles (48 kilometers) north of Miami showed rescuers searching what appeared to be flooded waters near a parking lot.

+Firefighters pulled one person from a car and took the patient to a hospital in critical condition, according to a statement from Lauderhill Fire’s public information officer.
+Responders were continuing to search for others.

-Eta had maximum sustained winds of 65 mph (100 kph) on Sunday evening and it was centered north of Cuba, about 65 miles (100 kilometers) east of Marathon, Florida, and about 90 miles (145 kilometers) south-southeast of Miami.
+Eta had maximum sustained winds of 65 mph (100 kph) on Sunday evening and was centered north of Cuba, about 65 miles (100 kilometers) east of Marathon, Florida, and about 90 miles (145 kilometers) south-southeast of Miami.
 It was moving northwest at 14 mph (22 kph).

 The storm swelled rivers and flooded coastal zones in Cuba, where 25,000 had been evacuated.
 But there were no reports of deaths.